Energy-Efficient Coalition Formation in Sensor Networks: a Game-Theoretic Approach: Related Work

-On the other hand, quite few clustering algorithms based on cooperative games have been proposed in recent years.
-In CGC~\cite{intech2010}, a cooperative clustering algorithm is proposed for WSNs with the objective of maximizing the network lifetime.
-The wisdom behind CGC is to consider the trade-off between individual and network-wide costs.
+On the other hand, quite a few clustering algorithms based on cooperative games have been proposed in recent years.
+In CGC~\cite{intech2010}, a cooperative clustering algorithm is introduced for WSNs with the objective of maximizing the network lifetime.
+The idea behind CGC is to consider a trade-off between individual and network-wide costs.
 Formed coalitions consider the number of cluster members, the redundant energy, and the transmission energy.
 The Shapley value is chosen as the solution that assigns a single cost allocation to the cost sharing game.
-Nonetheless, initial candidate selection in CGC is partly random.
-Moreover, direct communication with the BS diminishes the scalability of CGC.
+Nonetheless, initial candidate selection in CGC is random, which significantly diminishes its reliability.
+Moreover, CGC has the scalability problem since communication between the nodes and the BS is direct.
 We compare the performance of our algorithm with that of CGC in section~\ref{sec:per-eval}.
 Similarly, CSGC~\cite{CSGC2012} presents a bi-directional cooperative clustering model, where cluster members cooperate in inter-cluster and intra-cluster transmissions.
-Both methods uses a cost-sharing game in order to select Coalition Heads (CHs).
-Moreover,~\cite{GTTOSN2013} employs a coalitional game in heterogeneous WSNs.
-In the method, a small number of nodes with increased computing power and lifetime (called \textit{representatives}) is employed as the controllers of coalitions.
-Besides, an adaptive clustering scheme is proposed in which neighbors of representatives form coalitions in order to increase energy efficiency at the cost of controllable data-accuracy reduction.
+Both methods use a cost-sharing game in order to select CHs.
+In~\cite{GTTOSN2013}, a coalitional game for heterogeneous WSNs is proposed.
+In the proposed clustering method, a set of strong nodes, in terms of computing power and battery, are employed as the controllers of coalitions and their neighboring nodes form coalitions.
 However, supporting heterogeneity and strong nodes is not practical in all setups.
-Overall, none of above works solves the \textit{hot-spot problem}, which is caused due to overloading nodes close to the BS.